rickythewriter/daily-progress-tracker/README.md

 1. Clone the project into a folder of your choice.
 2. On a terminal, navigate to project folder, and run `npm install` to install the project's dependencies.
 3. Run `npm start` to open the app, which runs on `http://localhost:3000/`.

+## Message to Scott and Layne

+- Thanks so much for meeting me!
+- You were personable and a joy to talk to.

 ## Candidate - Ricky Thang